 The A+ grade is only rarely awarded.
 Grades are awarded mandatorily in first-year courses, so in each course some students will receive B- and C grades.
 In any given semester, only a handful of students will achieve more than two A grades while, due to the mandatory nature of its grading curve, students will receive B and C grades.
+Mandatory curve requires that some students fall into all grade categories.

 Honor Percentage of Class Receiving

 Order of the Coif 10%

-summa cum laude Approximately 1%
+summa cum laude Approximately 1-2%

-magna cum laude Approximately 5%
+magna cum laude Approximately 15%

-cum laude Approximately 25%
+cum laude Approximately 30%